junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas's blade fans the air, making him almost lose his balance and stumble down the stairs.
 But Cas straightens himself quickly, dashing back to Dean.

-Dean's moves are slowing down drastically, only his fingers faintly trying to push the pool wall.
+Dean's moves are slowing down drastically, only his fingers faintly pressed on the pool wall, still trying to push himself out of the water.
 Only small bubbles float to the surface near his head now.

-Cas holds his head with all his force, but even with all his angel strength, he can't pull Dean out of the water.
+Cas holds Dean's head with all his force, but even with all his angel strength, he can't pull Dean out of the water.
 Whatever spell Metatron is using, it's stronger than him.

 Dean is drowning.